First presidency of John Mahama: Dumsor

 Dumsor is the frequent, persistent and irregular system of electrical power outage in Ghana.
 The frequent Ghanaian blackouts are caused by power supply shortage.
 Ghanaian generating capacity by 2015 was 400-600 megawatts less than what Ghana needed.
 Ghanaian electricity distributors regularly shed load with rolling blackouts.

 At the beginning of 2015, the dumsor schedule went from 24 hours with light and 12 without to 12 hours with light and 24 without.

 In August 2012, the government told Ghanaians that a ship's anchor cut the West African Gas Pipeline (WAGP), forcing gas turbines to shut down for lack of fuel.

 The Mahama government blamed it on the government's inability to add significant generating capacity over the years and promised to fix this.
 Karpower Burge was brought in to solve the problem.
 The government stated that it has plans to diversify its energy sources, using more renewables.
 It was also working to encourage energy conservation.

 The Ghanaian Ministry of Power was created in November 2014, using the same staff as the continuing Ghanaian Ministry of Energy in response to dumsor.

 Infrastructure

 Mahama began the first phase of the Kejetia Central Market in 2015 and was valued at a cost of US$259,425,000.
 Upon completion, it was the largest single market in West Africa.
 In 2015, he cut the sod for the construction of the Ho Airport which is the first airport in the Volta Region.
-Construction of the Terminal 3 at the Kotoka International Airport began on 1 March 2016.
+Construction of the Terminal 3 at the Accra International Airport began on 1 March 2016.
 The project was financed by the Ghana Airports Company Limited at the cost of $250 million.
 Turkish company, MAPA constructions and Trade Company, was the main contractor.
 The sold cutting was done by President John Mahama and Turkish President Recep Tayyip Erdoğan with the latter on a state visit to Ghana.
 The new terminal was completed in 2018 by the subsequent administration.
 On 14 November 2016 the president officially opened the Kwame Nkrumah Interchange to traffic.